SUSE-Developer-Community/sandbox-welcome-content/content/_index.md

     weight: 10
 ---

 Welcome to the Getting Started Guide for the SUSE Cloud Application Platform Developer Sandbox!
 This guide discusses the benefits of Platform-as-a-Service in general and walks you through [the basics of the Cloud Foundry command line interface](/cli) and the browser-based ghraphical user interface [Stratos](/stratos).
-It also has [instructions how to change your password](/password) and a collectioon of [Frequently Asked Questions](/faq).
+It also has [instructions how to change your password](/password) and a collection of [Frequently Asked Questions](/faq).

 {{<callout>}}
 If you would like to skip the introduction and get right into the middle of things, have a look at our [Quickstart Guide](/quickstart/)!